-Development must be contained by the Development Zone indicated at Figure 34.
+Development must be contained by the Development Zone indicated at Figure 36.
+An articulation zone to the block boundary is permitted for the State Circle frontage.
 Articulation elements permitted in the articulation zone are awnings, shade devices, dwelling entries and roof elements.
 Balconies are not permitted forward of the primary building setbacks.
 Legible entries are to be provided from Canberra Avenue and State Circle.
 Balconies off living areas should be a minimum dimension of 2.5 metres.
-Balcony balustrades must be solid to optimise privacy.
+Balcony balustrades should be solid to optimise privacy.